supervisor in training

 In psychotherapy we can learn new ways to relate to, understand and value our emotions.

 Some people struggle with past events which seem forever to remain in the present.
 That's because of how our brains process trauma.
-Bringing those events into present experience and engagement in supportive and compassionate company enables our conscious brains to process them in the normal way and put them to rest in the past where they belong.
+Bringing those events into present experience and engagement in supportive and compassionate company enables our conscious brains to process them in the normal way and put them to rest in the past where they belong, and learn additional skills that enable us to cope with triggers in novel ways.

 Abuse can take many forms.
 The recipient of the abuse is never responsible for the abuse they receive.
 Responsibility for the abuse resides soley with the perpetrator.